 Frequently Asked Questions

 The Eglinton East LRT was endorsed by Council as part of the Scarborough Rapid Transit Network to provide local transit access within Scarborough.
-The EELRT would make it easier for people living in the corridor to access jobs, school and other important services.
-But the EELRT is also about providing a great service so that people will choose transit.
-It is about supporting the development of complete communities along the transit corridors, and attracting investment and opportunity for those who live and work in Scarborough.
+The EELRT would provide choices to people living in neighbourhoods along the route about how to access jobs, school and other important services.
+The LRT is also about supporting the development of complete communities along Eglinton Avenue and Kingston Road, connecting the University of Toronto, Scarborough campus, and attracting investment and opportunity for those who live and work in Scarborough.

 Transit corridors provide mobility and access, connecting people and places along the corridor.
 They support opportunities for place making and public realm improvements, and a full range of mobility options including walking, driving, taking transit and cycling.
 Transit corridors are attractive places for investments and opportunities.